digitalbaban/Yogic-FRT-Final-project/README.md

 Industry : Health

-Project Title : Yoga Classes Yogic Website
+Project Title : Yogic Yoga classes

 Problem Statement/Opportunity : This website mainly created for The people  who want to learn yoga and want to improve their filestyle by yoga .So that yoga classes can share all the necessary info which includes courses ,about faculty,timing ,enrollment form so people can get it on a single website.No need to physically go to get the information.